printdotio/printio-android-sdk/docs/PROJECT_SETUP.md

 ##Setting up PrintIO SDK in your IDE

-On this page we are going to guide you for setting up PrintIO SDK in an existing app.
+On this page we are going to guide you through setting up the PrintIO SDK in an existing app.
 This guide will cover Android Studio and Eclipse IDE.

 ### Android Studio guide